legendu-net/blog/misc/content/2024/01/shopping-on-amazon/shopping-on-amazon.md

 Tags: shopping, Amazon, e-Commerce

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

-## Tips and Traps

-1. Subscription order won't be charged for shipping fees.

 ## Customer Service Online Chat